 Providing students with education, experience and fun is what the national HSCC championship is all about.
 The competition has three parts: Team oral exam, Individual written test, and Team website development.
 The highlight of the event is the 7 hour requirements based website and database design and development competition.

-Please MAKE A DONATION or JOIN OUR TEAM so that we can make a difference with the young people in Los Angeles CA.
+Won't you help us?
+Just click on the buttons over on the right-hand side -- MAKE A DONATION or JOIN OUR TEAM -- so that we can make a difference with the young people in Baltimore.